Over Half of E-Cigarette Users Have Quit Smoking Completely

 - SMOKO E-Cigarettes

-A new survey by ASH has shown that for the first time more than half the people who use E-Cigarettes have quit smoking.
+A new survey by ASH has shown that for the first time more than half the people who use e-cigarettes have quit smoking completely.

-And the incredible news is that over 1.5 Million people have used e-cigarettes to stop smoking in the UK alone!
-And more are trying every day.
+Some 1.5 Million people have used e-cigarettes to stop smoking in the UK alone, with more trying every day.

+This is of course incredible news!
 That means millions of people are now smoke-free!
-In the space of a couple of years E-Cigs have transformed the way people stop smoking.
+In the space of a couple of years e-cigs have transformed the way people stop smoking.
 E-cigarettes have made it easier, cheaper and more achievable than ever before to kick the habit.

-However it was not all good news, the study showed a growing misunderstanding about electronic cigarettes.
+However it was not all good news, the study showed a growing misunderstanding about e-cigs.
 The study looked at people’s opinions of e-cigarettes and showed some strange trends.

 Vaping is Less Harmful

-Just to be clear then, Vaping is least 95% less harmful the cigarettes.
-They don't contain any of the 4000 toxins or carcinogens in cigarettes, nor do they even produce smoke.
+Just to be clear then, e-cigs are at least 95% less harmful the cigarettes.
+They don't contain any of the 4,000 toxins or carcinogens in cigarettes, nor do they even produce smoke.

-The aggravating thing is that the one group of people who got the answer right are the only ones that don't need convincing, the electronic cigarette users.
+The aggravating thing then is that the one group of people who got the answer right are the only ones that don't need convincing, the e-cig users.

 The people who still need convincing though, the smokers, are actually the worst informed.
-And the even more distressing is that the misinformation is getting more widespread.
-In 2013 only 9% of smokers thought that E-Cigarettes were just as bad as or worse than cigarettes, today 22% of them do.
+And the worst thing is that the misinformation is getting more widespread.
+In 2013 only 9% of smokers thought that e-cigs were just as bad as or worse than cigarettes, today 22% of them do.

 Uptake has Slowed

-With those kind of numbers then, it is no surprise then that the rate of people trying E-Cigarettes has slowed down.
-The study looked at the number of new E-Cig users, and though the numbers are still increasing, it is not as fast as it was.
+With those kind of numbers then, it is no surprise then that the rate of people trying e-cigs has slowed down.
+The study looked at the number of new e-cig users, and though the numbers are still increasing, it is not as fast as it was.

 The reason for this seems to be misinformation.
-Almost a third of smokers haven't even tried an electronic cigarette, the main reason (according to the study) being "concerns about the safety and addictiveness".
+Almost a third of smokers haven't even tried an e-cig, the main reason being "concerns about the safety and addictiveness".

 The answer of course is that it isn't more addictive.
-E-Cigs obviously contain nicotine, which is the reason people can make the switch from cigarettes after all.
-However electronic cigarettes don't have the sugar present in cigarettes that can enhance with the addiction.
+E-cigs obviously contain nicotine, which is the reason people can make the switch from cigarettes after all.
+However e-cigs don't have the sugar present in cigarettes that can enhance with the addiction.